pbberlin/tools/os/fsi/readme.md

 Good for quick testing.
 Cleanup is included.

 #### aefs
-With aefs you can write on appengine like onto a local hard disk.
+With aefs you can write on google's datastore like onto a local hard disk.
 See doc.go for details.